F0903/mpv-rife/README.md

 ## Features

-- RIFE AI Interpolation enabled by default with TensorRT.
+- RIFE interpolation enabled by default with TensorRT.
 - UOSC interface.
 - Autocrop video to fill your whole display with Shift+C.
 - If you stumble across media that for some reason refuses to be played with RIFE, you can disable it with CTRL+\_ (this is CTRL+SHIFT+- on my nordic keyboard)